amovfx/lifeguide/flaskapp/src/book/static/content/lifeguide/03_mastery/focus.20.md

 ﻿# Focus and discipline

 Time is our most valuable resource.
-It’s so valuable that companies spend a lot of advertising to get your attention, which takes up your time.
+It’s so valuable that companies spend a lot of advertising to get your attention, to takes up your time.

 Time is even harder to come by because we live in a world of perpetual distraction, and we use social media sites that are designed to be addictive (and they’re very good at addicting us).